canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

-This is part of the [Charmed Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571).
+This is part of the [Charmed Apache Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571).
 Please refer to this page for more information and the overview of the content.

 ## Manage passwords